zuozhenggh/learning-library/developer-library/weblogic-to-oci/scale-wls/scale-wls.md

 ## **STEP 1:** Scaling the number of nodes

-***Important note***: If you changed a node shape manually, any change using the variables and re-applying to the stack will revert node shapes to their original shape defined at provisioning time.
+> **Note:** If you changed a node shape manually, any change using the variables and re-applying to the stack will revert node shapes to their original shape defined at provisioning time.

 1. To scale the number of nodes, go to **Resources Manager -> Stacks** and select the stack that was used to provision the WebLogic domain